 With an open-plan living area comprising lounge, dining and kitchen all three bedrooms and the laundry / bathroom / toilet are reached directly from the main area.
 A large private deck area is located directly out the lounge room door.

-Like many 'holiday homes' spacious is a word that springs instantly to mind.
-That said it provides more than sufficient functionality and comfort to participate and function as a family group or group of friends, and the upside is that cleaning takes no time It provides the ideal base for taking time out to chill watching a movie or three, cooking up a storm or knocking back a beer or wine at the end of the day.
+Like many 'holiday homes' the house is compact.
+That said it provides more than sufficient functionality and comfort to participate and function as a family group or group of friends, and the upside is that cleaning takes no time It provides the ideal base for taking time out to chill watching a movie or three, cooking up a storm or knocking back a beer or wine on the deck at the end of the day.

 With three bedrooms, the main and second bedroom with queen size beds and the third with a double, a maximum of five to six people can be comfortably accommodated.
 The house is best suited to an older family group or adult friends as there are some external stairs and the house could not be considered overly 'child friendly', and may pose problems for families with toddlers or younger children. that said gates have been fitted to reduce risks.